kristjanr/wise-cs/scraped-data/sections/02-managing-your-account/subsections/02-account-and-settings/articles/03-i-need-to-change-my-phone-number/content.md

+# Account and settings
-# I need to change my phone number
+## I need to change my phone number
 You’ll need to update your phone number on your account _before_ getting rid of your old SIM. ****

 Learn how to change your phone number if you can't log in